 An easy nine patch block, the maple leaf quilt block (aka autumn leaf) is easy to make.
 See how and get a cutting chart for 6, 9 and 12 inch blocks!

-Let's make this block with two contrasting fabrics.
+The tutorial uses two contrasting fabrics.
 The greater the contrast the more the leaf design stands out.
+The fabrics used are designated as follows:

 Fabric A = leaf (2 mottled orange and yellow print fabrics)